cran/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 02 November 2017.
-In New York City, a ramming attack (vehicle pictured) kills eight people and injures at least eleven others.
+#> Here's some news from 02 August 2019.
+Incumbent President of Tunisia Beji Caid Essebsi dies at the age of 92, and Mohamed Ennaceur is named as his interim replacement.
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \